 When the Community Services Directorate is required to collect personal information from an individual, the Directorate will notify that individual about:

-- who the Directorate is and how the relevant area can be contacted;
+- who the Directorate is and the relevant contact information;

 - the circumstances in which the Directorate may have collected personal information;

-- the purposes for which the Directorate is collecting the information
+- why the Directorate is collecting the information;

-- the consequences for the individual if the Directorate cannot collect the information required
+- what may happen if the Directorate cannot collect the information required;

-- the details of any agencies or types of agencies which the Directorate normally shares personal information with, including whether those recipients are overseas, and which countries those recipients are located in
+- who the Directorate may share the personal information with, including whether those recipients are overseas, and where;

-- information about how an individual may access their personal information held by the Directorate and seek the correction of that information if necessary
+- information about how an individual may access their personal information held by the Directorate and seek the correction of that information if necessary; and

 Territory Privacy Principle 6 - use or disclosure of personal information